By: Marilyn L. Davis

 “The emotional states are liberated inside water; we calm down emotionally, we become more sensitive, we are able to “touch” deeper ourselves and other beings.

 Empathy is echoing back to us, giving subtle vibrations from the realm of the senses.
 Find your water.”

 I took a break from finding quotes and images; there are just too many that I found inspirational.
 In the meantime, those words in my mind?
 They were blending and starting to form my next piece, for that is how productive and creative procrastination can provide you with inspiration and focus.

 I hope you try it and let me know your outcomes and what you’ve written.

 Finding Your Inspiration: Water and Words

 Which quote resonated with you?
 I’d appreciate a comment letting me know if a quote inspired you.
 As for the water, I’m a firm believer in bubble baths, and who knows, maybe I’ll be inspired to write another post.

-We at Two Drops of Ink understand that how something is said is just as important as what is said.
+At Two Drops of Ink, we understand that how something is said is just as important as what is said.
 We are taking submissions for the site.